McFarland, USA

 McFarland, USA (also known as McFarland) is a 2015 American sports drama film directed by Niki Caro, produced by Mark Ciardi and Gordon Gray, written by Christopher Cleveland, Bettina Gilois and Grant Thompson with music composed by Antônio Pinto.
 The film was co-produced by Walt Disney Pictures and Mayhem Pictures.
 Based on the true story of a 1987 cross country team from a mainly Latino high school in McFarland, California, the film stars Kevin Costner as Jim White, the school's coach, who leads the team to win a state championship.
 The film also stars Maria Bello and Morgan Saylor.

 McFarland, USA was released on February 20, 2015, received positive reviews from critics, and grossed over $45 million.
-The film was released on DVD and Blu-ray on June 2, 2015 by Walt Disney Studios Home Entertainment.
+The film was released on DVD and Blu-ray on June 2, 2015, by Walt Disney Studios Home Entertainment.

 Plot

-In 1987, football coach Jim White loses his job after he loses his temper and accidentally injures a team player in the locker room.
-He and his family relocate to his new job at McFarland High School in McFarland, California, which is predominantly Latino.
-The family has trouble adjusting to the Hispanic neighborhood and lament being unable to afford to live in Bakersfield.
+In Boise, Idaho in 1987, high school football coach Jim White loses his temper and accidentally injures a player in the locker room.
+As a result, White is fired and has to relocate his family to his new job at McFarland High School in McFarland, California, which is predominantly Latino.
+They have trouble adjusting to the Hispanic neighborhood and lament being unable to afford to live in Bakersfield.

-White is first put as assistant football coach, but ultimately loses his coaching status when he pulls an injured player, Johnny Sameniego, out of a game, causing the crass Head Coach Jenks to ask him to step down.
+White is first put as assistant football coach but ultimately loses his coaching status after pulling an injured player, Johnny Sameniego, out of a game, causing the crass Head Coach Jenks to ask White to step down.

 Discovering that some of his students are strong runners, White has Principal Camillo authorize cross-country as a sport and organizes an all-boys team.
-He enlists Sameniego's help and recruits Thomas Valles, Jose Cardenas, Victor Puentes and brothers David, Damacio and Danny Diaz.
+He enlists Sameniego's help and recruits Thomas Valles, Jose Cardenas, Victor Puentes, and brothers David, Damacio, and Danny Diaz.
 All seven have little hope for their future, specifically Valles, who has hardships with his father and nearly throws himself off a bridge before White stops him.
 Jim's devotion to the team leads to him alienating his family, including forgetting to pick up his daughter Julie's birthday cake.

 After a few regional competitions, the team wins its first race.
-Shortly after, the Diaz brothers are taken off the team by their father, who wants them to work for his team of field pickers instead.
-In response, White joins them in the fields and convinces them to come to meets and races at earlier and later times of the day, to which they finally address him as "coach".
-White's wife Cheryl organizes a tamale and car wash sale with the rest of the neighborhood to raise money for new uniforms, where the family and the neighborhood become better acquainted.
+Shortly afterward, the Diaz brothers are taken off the team by their father, who wants them to work for his team of field pickers instead.
+In response, White joins them in the fields one Saturday and convinces them to come to meets and races at earlier and later times of the day, to which they finally address him as "coach".
+White's wife, Cheryl, organizes a tamale and car wash sale with the rest of the neighborhood to raise money for new uniforms, where the Whites become better acquainted with the community.